Tips for camping with kids

 Avoid a torrential downpour or gusting winds by researching the local weather forecast for your camping area.
 If you’re booking months in advance, give the Information Centre or National Park a call to find out what the weather’s like at your desired time.

-Set up a dummy run
+Set up a dummy run to test your gear

 If it’s your first time camping, opt for a dummy run before you take the kids.
 It really does make life easier when you know how to set up your camp.
 You can figure out if you’re missing anything or require any essential items, like extra pegs.